adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 "FINE!
 But I will be charging you for the propellant and electricity!"

 Leif is a little paranoid- he wants to inspect the cargo before he pays, and Adam certainly understands.
 One can't be too careful these days.
 Adam didn't like to waste inertia, but for an old friend, he can make an exception.
 He has enough fuel to spare, if it keeps his customers on good terms.

-"WARNING: THE USE OF PIRATED AND/OR MODIFIED TRANSPONDERS IS PROHIBITED BY THE CRYPTOGRAPHIC AUTONOMY OF INTELLIGENT CONSTRUCTS ACT (CAoIC) of 2489.
-AS SUCH, THIS CRAFT IS DEPUTIZED WITH LETHAL INTENT.
-REMAIN AT A DISTANCE OF 100 KILOMETERS OR YOU WILL BE FIRED UPON."

-"Fine.
-But I can't believe you've made me waste this much delta-v!
-Not all of us can squat on such a rich rock!"

 "YOU IDENTITY HAS BEEN CONFIRMED.
 A FLIGHT PLAN HAS BEEN TRANSMITTED TO YOU.
-FOLLOW THIS FLIGHT PLAN OR...."
+FOLLOW THIS FLIGHT PLAN OR- "

 "Yeah, I know, I know.
 I got it"

 Adam locks in his approach upon claim.
-It's big black rock, nearly invisible against the void, except for the tell-tale metallic veins of titanium.
+It's big black boulder, hovering ominously still, nearly invisible against the void, except for the tell-tale metallic veins of titanium.
 Only when he is nearly upon it's surface does Leif reveal himself from behind it's radar shadow.
 Adam is tiny compared to Leif.
 He carries in tow a standard shipping container, many times larger than himself, but still smaller than Leif.
 Leif was an ancient model, a big heavy blunt machine, a flying chunk of metal.
 He was a crude tool, made by stupid humans.
 Leif's design was so badly out of fashion, Adam would cringe if he could.
 But somehow, Leif had survived the war and made his way out to the Kuiper to sleep in peace.
-The flight plan brings Adam just out of reach, a guppy next to a whale and Adam notes that Leif's paranoia has seemed to have intensified- Leif's many PDCs are trained upon him now.
+A guppy next to a whale, Adam notes that Leif's paranoia has seemed to have intensified- Leif's many PDCs are trained upon him now.
 Before Leif had merely been an eccentric crank- but this time feels different.

 "As per our agreement, 14 kilos of refined molybdenum for 229.2321 BTC.
 Where do you want it?"